Asynchronous Control-State Choreographies: Introduction

 \paragraph{Our Contribution.}

 In this article we extend our work in the conference paper \cite{schewe:foiks2020}, in which we proved necessary and sufficient conditions for the realisability of choreographies.
 As motivated above we replace choreographies modelled by FSMs by {\em control-state choreographies} (CSCs) modelled by control-state machines.
 We preserve the key idea that a choreography models the flow of messages between peers, but instead of FSMs we exploit {\em control-state machines}, which are derived from control state ASMs \cite[pp.44ff.]{boerger:2003}.
 The key difference is that whenever a (control) state is reached, the sending and receiving of several messages in parallel is enabled.
-We further distinguish between {\em triggering} and {\em enabling} control states depending on whether the messages must be sent or may be sent.
 The parallelism of sending/receiving of several messages will exploit the asynchronous semantics adopted from concurrent ASMs \cite{boerger:acin2016}.

 With communicating control-state machines we can also define a generalisation of P2P systems, for which we define different notions of compositions.
 Using either multisets or FIFO queues as mailboxes we obtain three different types of asynchronous compositions, which we continue to call {\em peer-to-peer}, {\em mailbox} and {\em queue} composition, respectively (see \cite{schewe:foiks2020}).
 Using handshake communication we obtain a synchronous {\em rendez-vous} composition.
 In doing so we generalise the notions of {\em language synchronisability} and {\em synchronisability} to P2P systems based on control-state machines.
 Analogous to our previous work we show again that a CSC is equivalent to the rendez-vous composition of its projected peers.
 Furthermore, language synchronisability and synchronisability coincide also for P2P systems defined by CSCs.
 In this way our theory extension is conservative, as it preserves key features of choreography-defined P2P systems.